Fort Gorges: History

 The fort was last used by the Army during World War II, when it was used to store submarine mines.

 It was acquired by the city of Portland in 1960 and placed on the National Register of Historic Places in 1973.
 It is now open to the public as a park, and is accessible only by private boat or hired water taxi.
 Visitors are recommended to carry a flashlight to enter the powder magazines.
 The fort is in need of restoration.

+In 1983, the Maine State Legislature passed a law guaranteeing the state the right of first refusal in any future sale of Fort Gorges by the city of Portland.

-Friends of Fort Gorges initiated a $250,000 fundraising campaign for money to make critical repairs to the facility in the Summer of 2019.
+Friends of Fort Gorges initiated a $250,000 fundraising campaign for money to make critical repairs to the facility in the summer of 2019.
 Another $250,000 would come from the City of Portland.
 In 2021, the island's first city-permitted event took place and 49 people visited the island for a fundraiser while others watched online because of COVID-19 restrictions.
 Previously, Portland developer Mike Dugay proposed converting the location into a commercial space to include a bed and breakfast, restaurant, and brewery.